 6. Financials

 Your non-profit cannot operate without funding.
-In your financial section, cover how you plan to pay for everything you need.
-This section is important because, without a solid source of funding, you can’t carry out your other activities.
+Your financial section covers how you plan to pay for everything you need.
+This section is essential because you can’t carry out your other activities without a solid funding source.

 Mention your current financial status, including assets and liabilities.
-Also, include important financial documents such as income statements, a cash flow sheet, and a balance sheet.
+Also, include essential financial documents such as income statements, a cash flow sheet, and a balance sheet.

 What else should go in your non-profit business plan’s financial section?
 Be sure to highlight: